alexeevdy/transport/README.md

 "base_requests"` key, which includes two types of objects:
 * `"type": "Stop"` defines a bus stop - name, geographical coordinates (longitude, latitude) and relative road distances to nearby stops;
-* `"type": "Bus` defines a bus route - type and a sequence of stops;
+* `"type": "Bus` defines a bus route - its type and a sequence of stops;

 ##### Queries